AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-identities.md

 ---
 # Set primary identities in an ad hoc dataset

 Adobe Experience Platform Query Service allows you to mark dataset columns as either primary or secondary identities using constraints for the SQL `ALTER TABLE` command.
-Use this feature to ensure that flagged fields are consistent with data privacy requirements.
+You can use this feature to ensure that flagged fields are consistent with data privacy requirements.
 This command allows you to add or delete constraints for both primary and secondary identity table columns directly through SQL.

 ## Getting started